Buying used stuff: a critical step in environmental conservation

 There are some alarming statistics about how much stuff we actually own.
 Americans spend over a trillion dollars annually on nonessential goods.1

 That’s money out of your pocket.
-More than that, those purchases come at a great cost to the environment.
+More than that, those purchases come with an environmental impact.
 The fact is, whatever price you’re paying at the register, the real cost of unnecessary purchases of new items is much higher than what you see on the price tag.
 Plus, a lot of the time you can find used alternatives to new goods – at a steep discount vs. buying new.

 We’ve gotten pretty good at donating unneeded useable items.
-In fact, two out of three of North Americans donate used goods knowing that others will find value in them.2 But too many of us never consider buying used stuff – and that’s a problem.
-Each year, more than half a trillion gallons of fresh water are used in the dyeing of textiles, and 70 million barrels of oil are used to produce the polyester used in fabrics.3 Those manufacturing costs come at a stiff price to the planet and our pocketbooks.
+In fact, two out of three North Americans donate used goods knowing that others will find value in them.2 But too many of us never consider buying used – and that’s a problem.
+Each year, more than half a trillion gallons of fresh water are used in the dyeing of textiles, and 70 million barrels of oil are used to produce the polyester used in fabrics.3 Those manufacturing costs impact our planet and our pocketbooks.

 But here’s some good news: More than half of North Americans say they are more likely to reuse upon learning about the environmental impact of clothing manufacturing.4